70-hour Oil and Gas Safety and Health Train-the-Trainer Program

 If you are already an OSHAcademy student, you can update your enrollment through your student dashboard.
 Need help?
 Call or email or office.

 Each course is organized into modules.
-At the end of each module is a quiz designed to help the student
+Each module has a quiz designed to help the student self-assess their understanding

-After studying the course matieral and taking the module quizzes, students can take the course exam.
+After studying the course material and taking the module quizzes, students can take the course exam.
 The course exam

 is designed to test the students understanding of the course material.
 Course exams are composed of multiple choice questions